esyede/rakit/packages/docs/data/arrays.md

 ### Arr::dot()

-This method flattens a multi-dimensional array into a single array using "dot" notation to indicate depth:
+Flattens a multi-dimensional array into a single array using "dot" notation to indicate depth:

 ```php